 In order to live independent and active lives, we need housing that is designed to meet our needs.
 This is particularly important for older people and those with disabilities.
 But how accessible is Sweden’s housing for older people?
-School pupils, teachers and senior citizens across Sweden will be helping researchers at Lund University to find out.
-The Housing Experiment is a mass experiment being organised as part of ForskarFredag 2021, Sweden’s European Researchers’ Night.
+Between september-november 2021 school pupils, teachers and senior citizens across Sweden helped researchers at Lund University to find out.
+The Housing Experiment is a mass experiment that was organised as part of ForskarFredag 2021, Sweden’s European Researchers’ Night.

-Using a ruler (or measuring tape) and a special mobile app, participants will measure how accessible Sweden’s homes are.
+Using a ruler (or measuring tape) and a special mobile app, participants measured how accessible Sweden’s homes are.
 How wide are the doorways?
 How high are the thresholds?
 Are the taps difficult to turn on?
 Researchers need help to investigate these and other questions.

-When: The Housing Experiment will be conducted between September – October 2021.
+When: The Housing Experiment was conducted between September – November 2021.

 Where: Across the whole of Sweden.